MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/tools-prerequisites-vs.md

 You must enable custom app upload for your app in Teams:

-* If you're a Teams Administrator, enable the custom app upload setting for your tenant or organization in the Teams admin center.
+* If you're a Teams Administrator, enable the custom app upload setting for your tenant or organization in Teams admin center.
 * If you aren't a Teams Administrator, contact your admin to enable custom app upload.

 If you have admin rights, you can enable custom app upload: